 Address: New Salem, ND 58563, United States

 Salem Sue is a gigantic Holstein cow statue in the charming town of New Salem, North Dakota.
 The sculpture of Salem Sue was constructed in 1974 to honor the dairy industry.
+She’s also the first of three giant animals in our list of North Dakota attractions, and at least one of two “World’s Largest” animals designed by Dave Oswald in North Dakota.

 The old girl cost approximately $40,000, funded by contributions from local farmers and citizens and sponsored by The New Salem Lions Club.

-The fiberglass cow sculpture is visible for miles and large enough to amaze even next door neighbor Paul Bunyan!
+The fiberglass cow sculpture is visible for miles and large enough to amaze even next-door neighbor Paul Bunyan!
 Sue sits 38 feet in height and 50 feet in length atop the School Hill on the outskirts of New Salem.

 Regarding big animal statues, Salem Sue exceeds in height and weight Pettibone’s bull, Bottineau’s turtle, and Dunseith’s turtle.